l7mp/stunner/docs/examples/TLS.md

 ### Ingress

-The first step of obtaining a valid cert is to install a Kubernetes Ingress: this will be used during the validation of our certificates and to terminate client TLS encrypted contexts.
+The first step of secured traffic ingestion is obtaining a valid cert by installing a Kubernetes Ingress: this will be used during the validation of our certificates and to terminate client TLS encrypted contexts.

-Install an ingress controller into your cluster.
+Install an Ingress controller into your cluster.
 We used the official [nginx ingress](https://github.com/kubernetes/ingress-nginx), but this is not required.

 ```console
 helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx